How to Make a Mask for Coronavirus and Help Others at the Same Time

 If you’re interested in making masks for others, consider starting a fundraiser to cover the cost of materials for masks.
 That way, you can focus your time and attention on the production side of mask making.

 Crowdfunding is an easy fundraising option that allows your network to support your generous efforts from afar.
 In an ordinary situation, friends and family members might come to your home and help you create masks.
 Because most states have strict social distancing policies in place, it may not be possible for friends to offer their time to help you.
-In that situation, they can still practise social distancing while also contributing to your cause through donations.
+In that situation, they can still practice social distancing while also contributing to your cause through donations.

 If you’re looking for a bit of inspiration, here are a few GoFundMe’s that are raising funds to get masks to folks who need them: